zhiyinl5633/01-gets-lab/README.md

 3. Use `gets.chomp` and store the result in a variable, such as `user_name`.
 4. Call your `#me_too` method using `user_name` to turn your CLI into a lying mimicker.
 5. Use `ruby mimick.rb` to test it out for yourself.

+NOTE: there is no `rspec` test for this.

 ### #gets data types